ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ```
 >**Note**: Remember to keep custom DeviceId <strong>unique</strong> for each device.

-### Template based Push Notifications (This feature needs iOS10 and above)
+### Parameterize Push Notifications

- To enable the template based IBM Cloud Push Notifications, do the following ,
+ To enable the Parameterize IBM Cloud Push Notifications, do the following ,

  1. Add the variables key vaue pair in the `BMSPushClientOptions`